👉 TAP TO SAVE 50% WITH CODE SPRING

 Dave's top picks in 2026 fantasy football dynasty rookie mock drafts.
 12-team leagues, Superflex, TE-premium scoring.
 Players include Jeremiyah Love, Kenyon Sadiq, and more.

 The 2026 NFL Combine is over.
 With pro days on the horizon, we continue to inch ever closer to the 2026 NFL Draft.
-Dynasty football managers are currently hard at work scouting the incoming rookie class.
+Dynasty fantasy football managers are currently hard at work scouting the incoming rookie class.
 Following the NFL Combine, we usually see several players gain or lose value based on their results.
 This can lead to some major shakeups in mock drafts.

 A few tight ends had outstanding performances at the combine.
-This is noteworthy because many dynasty leagues today use some form of tight end premium scoring, where tight ends score anywhere from 1.5 to 2.0 points per reception.
-So, how will last week's NFL Combine impact tight end premium rookie drafts?
+This is noteworthy because many dynasty leagues today use some form of tight-end premium scoring, where tight ends score anywhere from 1.5 to 2.0 points per reception.
+So, how will last week's NFL Combine impact tight-end premium rookie drafts?
 Today, we'll conduct a two-round mock draft and see the results.
 For this mock, we will assume it is for a PPR superflex league with a 1.5-PPR premium for tight ends.

 Featured Promo: Looking for some more fantasy football action?
 Adopt a dynasty orphan team over at FFPC.
 Sign up today and get $25 off any FFPC league.
 Sign Up Now!